square/maker/styleguide/INDEX.md

 ## Other versions

-You can browse every version of the styleguide that has ever been deployed by visiting the [Maker Deploys 🚀](https://square.github.io/maker/) page.
+You can browse every version of the styleguide that has ever been deployed by visiting the [Maker Deploys](https://square.github.io/maker/) page.
 You can find docs for older versions, pre-release versions, and WIP features & fixes on this page.

 ## Other links